IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/JavaApplication/README.md

 The simplest option is to use the [docker container](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/container) provided in this repository which is preconfigured to run the application.

 Alternatively, you can use the script used to set up Java in the Docker container to set up your environment.
-The script can be found in the [here](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/container/setup/setup-java.sh).
+The script can be found [here](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/container/setup/setup-java.sh).
 You will also need to run the script to configure SSL that can be found [here](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/container/setup/setup-ssl.sh).
 You will also need to set up the environment variables
 * IP with the cluster IP address
 * EVENT_USER with the user name
 * EVENT_PASSWORD with the user password